DataIntellectTech/TorQ/docs/dataaccess.md

 ## Gateway

-Accepting a uniform dictionary allows queries to be sent to the gateway using the `.dataaccess.getdata`'s (see table below).
+Accepting a uniform dictionary allows queries to be sent to the gateway using the `.dataaccess.getdata`s (see table below).
 Each function:

 - Accepts the query dictionary in the first argument
 - Leverages the checkinputs library to catch errors in the gateway
-- Dynamically determines the appropriate processes to call the getdata function
+- Uses `.gw.servers` to dynamically determine the appropriate processes
 - Calls `.gw.(a)syncexecjt` equipped with a join function, postback function (Async queries only) and timeouts.

 The following table provides further insight into all the available functions: